talk2viren/umermansoor.github.io/_posts/2017-07-26-fix-employee-weaknesses-or-focus-on-their-strengths.md

 > Think of an employee or an individual who is very driven and ambitious.
 If we developed their ambition and drive even further, they might just become greedy.
 Or somebody who is very socially skilled, if they develop their social skills even further, they might become almost Machiavellian and manipulative.
 People who are very creative can become odd and eccentric, and people who are already a little bit confident, if we make them even more confident, they might become arrogant or overconfident.

-I generally agree with the idea of focusing on strengths as I have seen too many managers focusing on *irrelevant* weaknesses or non-talents of their reports.
+I generally agree with the idea of focusing on strengths as too many managers focus on *irrelevant* weaknesses or non-talents of their reports.
 There isn't enough time to change an employee's nature even a little or to give birth to a new talent.
 Does this mean we should completely ignore weaknesses?
 If the weakness is relevant and it is affecting performance, the manager must determine if the weakness is trainable (i.e. missing skill), the person is casted in the wrong role or whether the person can be paired up with someone who has complementary strengths.
 Either way, poor performance should be tackled head on as soon as possible.

 Until next time.